pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is the purpose of the following keys? "name", "scripts", "license"

 * **Your Answer:**
-  _scripts: script is responsible for a unit of work.
-This way they can be called from other scripts._
+  _scripts: scripts are written as usual JSON key-value pairs where the key is the name of the script and the value contains the script you want to execute._
-  _names: It's just the name of the repository and should be descriptive name based on the project._
+  _names: It's just the name of the project._
-  _Licenses: For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software._
+  _Licenses: you'll need to license it so that others are free to use, change, and distribute the software._

 - [ ] Create a `.gitignore` file